 Kyle joined Watsi on January 11th, 2015.
 Eight years ago, Kyle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kyle's most recent donation traveled 8,800 miles to support Koy, a retired farmer from Cambodia, to fund cataract surgery so she can see clearly again.
+Kyle's most recent donation traveled 8,600 miles to support Paw, a 52-year-old refugee and mother of two from Thailand, to fund lens replacement surgery so that she can see clearly and weave again.

 Koy is a 60-year-old retired farmer from Cambodia.
 She has two daughters, three sons, and ten grandchildren.
 She lives with her husband, who raises chickens on a local farm, and her youngest daughter, who is a garment worker.
 In her free time, Koy enjoys listening to monks pray on the radio.
 Three years ago, Koy developed a cataract in her left eye, causing her to experience blurry vision, light sensitivity, and eye tearing.
 She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
 When Koy learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
 On August 11th, doctors will perform a small incision cataract surgery and place an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $253 procedure.
 Koy says, "After surgery, I hope I can see well enough to go outside on my own and help my husband."